Reminder: Roane State locations will be closed Monday, Jan. 21 in observance of Martin Luther King Jr. Day.

 The needs of society include such obvious things as safe food, clean water, clean air, shelter, clothing, communication, transportation, medical care, and energy.
 However, this is only the starting point.
 Other needs of society are such things as games, toys, music, art, entertainment, telephones, radio, television, government, education, fire protection, police, military, and many, many more.
 In fact, if you can think of a need of society which you would like to work on solving, it is very likely that you could find a job in which you would be paid to work on meeting that need if you had an engineering education.

 Women and men are equally capable of learning to use mathematics and science, therefore, engineering is for both women and men.
 Roane State students have sometimes been told that they could not become engineers because their math and or science skills were not already good enough.
 This is not true.
 If you are willing to work on learning what you need, you can obtain the needed math and science skills.
-Several of our Roane State students have started out taking remedial math courses when they began their engineering education and were willing to stick with the needed work until they could learn the needed math and science to become engineers.
+Several of our Roane State students have started out taking Learning Support math courses when they began their engineering education and were willing to stick with the needed work until they could learn the needed math and science to become engineers.
 These students are now working as very successful Engineers.

 Roane State Pre-Engineering is Top Quality Engineering Education